kmagusiak/odoo-vscode/README.md

  ├── Dockerfile         # Image definition
  ├── docker-compose.yml # The default docker-compose
  ├── requirements.txt   # Python requirements for development
+ ├── vscode.code-workspace # workspace to use inside the container
  └── README.md          # This file
 ```